 Are you using sea containers?

-Sea containers are considered to be biosecurity risk items and need to be taken to a transitional facility for inspection and unpacking before the contents are released to you.
-This will be arranged by your customs broker.
+Sea containers are biosecurity risk items and must be taken to a transitional facility for inspection and unpacking before the contents are released to you.
+This will be arranged by your Customs broker.

 Apply for a BACC [PDF, 303 KB]